 On April 12, 2006, Governor Romney signed into law "An Act Providing Access to Affordable, Quality, Accountable Health Care" (detailed below) to reduce the level of uninsured persons in Massachusetts.
 Based on this enacted legislation, the Executive Office of Health and Human Services (EOHHS) submitted a description of the plan to CMS for federal approval.
 On July 27, 2006, CMS formally approved a waiver amendment incorporating the health care reform law into the Commonwealth's 1115 Demonstration Waiver.
 CMS approval secures \$385 million of formerly at risk federal Medicaid revenue for each of fiscal 2006, 2007 and 2008.
 The approval contained one condition requiring amendment of legislative language regarding certain hospital payments.
-The Legislature has not acted on technical corrections legislation that would have effected this change.
-In the absence of such legislation, disbursement of funds for these payments would not be permitted, but receipt of the \$385 million in annual federal funds would not be impaired.
+The Legislature has since made this correction in legislation signed by Governor Romney on October 26, 2006.
 The health care reform legislation is projected to provide health insurance coverage for 95% of the Commonwealth's uninsured by 2009, reducing reliance on the Commonwealth's Uncompensated Care Pool.